 Correlation of green habits likely has a lot to do with availability.
 Middle East countries are quite good at buying ecological and organic products but could do better at recycling.
 That’s because they don’t have a well-developed system for collecting recyclables, which helps explain this.
 So the results don’t necessarily mean that people don’t want to be greener – it may just be that they can’t.
 Governments across the region could certainly help increase their population’s ability to engage in more green behaviour, whether by promoting recycling programmes, or by offering incentives to producers of ecological and organic products.

-An issue that I have stressed to the officials during my stay in Dubai in October 2012 was that there still isn’t a watchdog monitoring green companies in the UAE as there is in European countries.
+An issue that I have stressed to the officials during my visits to Dubai is that there still isn’t a watchdog monitoring green companies in the UAE as there is in European countries.
 Recycling is not cheap but there are ways and means to mitigate the cost.
 If it is managed properly, implemented correctly, and there is awareness among stakeholders, it will not be a burden on the malls.

 Good waste management systems and plans are currently being implemented in the Middle East and the regulations will definitely bring positive benefits on the regions waste programme as it presents an opportunity to review recycling and ensure it is in line with each government’s regulations.